 - Census information for this parish is held in the Huntingdon Records Office.

-- The full transcription of the 1841 Census of Orton Longueville Parish is available, as fiche set C106, from the Huntingdonshire FHS.
+- The full transcription of the 1841 Census of Orton Longueville Parish is available, as fiche set C106, from the Cambridgeshire and Huntingdonshire FHS.

-- The full transcription of the 1851 Census of Orton Longueville Parish is available, as Fiche Set C56, from the Huntingdonshire FHS.
+- The full transcription of the 1851 Census of Orton Longueville Parish is available, as Fiche Set C56, from the Cambridgeshire and Huntingdonshire FHS.

 - A Surnames index of the 1851 Census of the Peterborough Registration District (HO107/1747) in which Orton Longueville was enumerated (Folios 183-189), and which took place on 30th March 1851, has also been produced by the Peterborough & District FHS.